jnj16180340/RecipeTypesetting/README.md

 Formats your recipes into a easy-to-use trees.

 Some example recipes are given in lieu of real documentation ;)

+Recipes and output are in /recipes/{text, png, svg}

 NB: To bracket some ingredients, use {None,"blah","bleh"...}.
 To not-bracket them, use ..."blah","bleh" etc. This is a matter of personal aesthetics; maybe bracketing ingredients is a directive to combine them together before adding.

 Known issues: